keleven-uk/lazKlock/README.md

 When the program is running in the system area, the following options are available.
 If hovered over, the current time will be displayed.
 Right clicked on the icon will display a pop up menu.
-This will allow the application to be restored, the option screen to be displayed, the application can be exited or toggle the displaying of time in a notification window.
+This will allow the application to be restored, the application can be exited or e current time can be displayed.

 If the application is in the task bar, any display messages [i.e. a reminder becoming due] will be displayed in a notification window [as will errors etc.].